 The Board of City Commissioners consists of seven elected members, a Mayor and six Commissioners.
 The Mayor is elected at-large while the Commissioners are elected by wards.
 The City Commission makes policy decisions concerning all City Departments, passes ordinances and resolutions, and raises revenue as necessary.
-The Commission meets in work sessions on the 1st and 3rd Tuesdays of the month at 8:30 a.m. to consider agenda items.
+The Commission meets in work sessions on the first and third Tuesdays of the month to consider agenda items.
 Recommendations from these work sessions are sent to the entire City Commission for consideration.
-The City Commission meets on the fourth Tuesday of the month at 8:00 p.m. in Room 100.
+The City Commission meets on the fourth Tuesday of the month at in Room 100.
 All meetings are held in the Government Center at 222 Pine Avenue, Albany, Georgia.
-All agendas and minutes are located on our website at www.albany.ga.us.
+The official meeting times are posted on our website at www.albany.ga.us and in the Governmental Center on the first floor.